TechCanuck/srfax/README.md

 z Srfax

-This is the '''unofficial''' SRFax (http://www.srfax.com) API wrapper for ruby.
+This is the 'unofficial' SRFax (http://www.srfax.com) API wrapper for ruby.
 The API documentation for SRFax can be found at https://www.srfax.com/srf/media/SRFax-REST-API-Documentation.pdf

 ## Installation